1 / 10

 "Small SUVs often get wacky styling and colourful interiors designed to appeal to the trendy people that often buy them but what if you want a compact SUV that doesn’t draw attention to itself?
 Well, the Vauxhall Crossland could be the car for you. "

-A mid-life revision early in 2021 led to the 'X' moniker being dropped, while the Crossland also received a few much-needed updates to give it a chance against an incredibly strong cohort of rivals – cars like the Peugeot 2008, Nissan Juke, Ford Puma, Renault Captur and Skoda Kamiq.
+The Vauxhall Crossland first hit the market back in 2017.
+It was actually badged the Vauxhall Crossland X back then – sitting below other 'X' SUV models, namely the Mokka X and Grandland X. A mid-life revision early in 2021 led to the 'X' moniker being dropped, while the Crossland also received a few much-needed updates to give it a chance against an incredibly strong cohort of rivals – cars like the Peugeot 2008, Nissan Juke, Ford Puma, Renault Captur and Skoda Kamiq.
+Read our 2022 Vauxhall Crossland review to see what's changed.

-Whether you buy a pre- or post-facelift Grandland, the interior doesn't have the same 'wow' factor as rivals.
+Whether you buy a pre- or post-facelift Vauxhall Crossland, the interior doesn't have the same 'wow' factor as rivals.
 Sit behind the wheel of the Peugeot or Nissan and you could think you’re on the flight deck of some sort of alien craft thanks to their striking cabins.
-If that’s not for you, though, you’ll love the Vauxhall.
+If that’s not for you, though, you’ll love the Vauxhall Crossland.
 It has a simple design with analogue instruments and plenty of conventional buttons.

-Even Vauxhall can’t avoid fitting a modern infotainment screen, but the seven- or eight-inch system you get in the Crossland is easy to use with intuitive menus and a colourful, reactive display.
+Even Vauxhall can’t avoid fitting a modern infotainment screen, but the 7- or 8-inch system you get in the Crossland is easy to use with intuitive menus and a colourful, reactive display.
 Not all models have sat-nav, but they do have Apple CarPlay and Android Auto so you can use Google Maps via your smartphone instead.
 We reckon that actually works better than in-built navigation.

-If you do want sat-nav, look for a model with 'nav' in its name (SRi Nav, Elite Nav etc).
+If you do want sat-nav, look for a model with 'nav' in its name (Vauxhall Crossland SRi Nav, Elite Nav etc).
 These come with the bigger display, as well as a European mapping system with over-the-air updates.

-There’s not much to grumble about in terms of practicality.
-It might be a small SUV but the Crossland will fit four tall adults without too many complaints and the boot is pretty big too – large enough to swallow a set of suitcases.
+There’s not much to grumble about in terms of practicality with the Vauxhall Crossland X. It might be a small SUV but the Crossland will fit four tall adults without too many complaints and the boot is pretty big too – large enough to swallow a set of suitcases.

 In terms of engine choices, you get three petrol and two diesels to choose from.
 No Crossland is a particularly quiet cruiser, but the 83PS petrol model is the worst of the lot, it’s five-speed manual gearbox means it has to work hard on the motorway.

-The 110PS turbocharged petrol is a better bet, offering you more overtaking power and quieter cruising because it comes with a six-speed manual gearbox as standard.
+The 110PS turbocharged petrol is a better bet with the Vauxhall Crossland, offering you more overtaking power and quieter cruising because it comes with a six-speed manual gearbox as standard.
 It doesn’t even cost that much more to run than the 1.5-litre diesel models.

 Choose your Crossland wisely and you’ll end up with a small SUV that’s cheap to run, nippy and spacious for a small car.
 Sure, it’s not the most exciting machine on sale, but the Vauxhall’s modest looks are sure to appeal if you’re not looking to make a statement.